toy/image_optim/README.markdown

 * `:allow_lossy` — Allow lossy workers and optimizations *(defaults to `false`)*
 * `:cache_dir` — Configure cache directory
 * `:cache_worker_digests` - Also cache worker digests along with original file digest and worker options: updating workers invalidates cache
+* `:timeout` - Number of seconds before ImageOptim is timed out.

 Worker can be disabled by passing `false` instead of options hash or by setting option `:disable` to `true`.